Seeking psychotherapy is a sign of strength, indicating your desire to make

 Family systems thinking (sometimes referred to as marriage and family therapy) recognizes that each individual participates in multiple relationships.
 Individuals, couples, families, societies, schools, and work environments have patterns of behavior that influence individuals.

-Today, families come in many different “shapes and sizes,” including blended families, single parent families, unmarried parents or partners, same-sex parents, parents with adopted children, couples who are from different ethnic or religious backgrounds, families with chronic illness or disability, couples with a spouse who has Asperger's Syndrome, and multi-generational extended families.
+Today, families come in many different “shapes and sizes,” including blended families, single parent families, unmarried parents or partners, same-sex parents, parents with adopted children, couples who are from different ethnic or religious backgrounds, families with chronic illness or disability, children who are LGBTQ, and multi-generational extended families.

 There are some fairly common issues that cause problems, including communication styles, financial disagreements, loss of intimacy, disagreements or difficulty with child rearing, division of household responsibilities, diverging career paths, drug or alcohol abuse, and sexuality.
 You might yearn for better, more effective communication with your children or parents, or desire more intimacy, harmony, trust, and companionship with your partner.